The next CDFNY Summer Program will run July 13-31, 2020.

-- This 3-week summer program offers international college students an opportunity to develop their creative abilities in various studio disciplines while experiencing American culture by living and studying in New York City.
+- This 3-week, 3-credit summer program offers international college students an opportunity to develop their creative abilities while experiencing American culture in New York City.

 - Program Overview